Split-Community/helm-charts/README.md

   --set sealed.secretName=split-synchronizer-sealed
 ```

-**Note**: The `useSealed` flag is a bit of a misnomer - it simply tells the chart to use a Kubernetes Secret instead of a ConfigMap.
+**Note**: The `useSealed` flag simply tells the chart to use a Kubernetes Secret instead of a ConfigMap.
 The secret can be created from a SealedSecret or directly - the chart doesn't care, as both result in a regular Kubernetes Secret.

 ### Customizing Secret Names and Keys